 Champagne Bottle Size and Names Glass Cloth

-These hand-printed linen union glass cloths are designed by us and are exclusive to Top Note Design.
+We design these hand-printed linen union glass cloths and are exclusive to Top Note Design.
 This original tea towel design features one large bottle containing every champagne bottle size.

 If you want to improve your wine knowledge this might be the perfect gift for you.
 Keep it in the kitchen or bar and to remind yourself daily of the different size champagne bottles, their names and how much each contains.
 We all know about standard bottles (75cl) and magnums, containing two standard bottles of champagne (1.5l).
 However, many of us have never come across the larger sizes of champagne bottle.